William Messner-Loebs

-William Francis Messner-Loebs (/ˈmɛznər ˈloʊbz/; born William Francis Loebs, Jr., February 19, 1949) is an American comics artist and writer from Michigan, also known as Bill Loebs and Bill Messner-Loebs.
+William Francis Messner-Loebs (/ˈmɛznər ˈloʊbz/; born William Francis Loebs Jr., February 19, 1949) is an American comics artist and writer from Michigan, also known as Bill Loebs and Bill Messner-Loebs.
 His hyphenated surname is a combination of his and his wife Nadine's unmarried surnames.

-In the 1980s and 1990s he wrote runs of series published by DC Comics, Image Comics, Comico, and other comics publishers, including DC's superhero series Flash and Wonder Woman among others.
+In the 1980s and 1990s he wrote runs of series published by DC Comics, Image Comics, Comico, and other comics publishers, including DC's superhero series The Flash and Wonder Woman among others.
 Additionally he has both written and drawn original creator-owned works, such as Journey: The Adventures of Wolverine MacAlistaire.

 Biography

 William Messner-Loebs was born in Ferndale, Michigan.
 His right arm was amputated above the shoulder in infancy because of a cancerous tumor; he writes and draws with his left hand.

-Loebs was a friend of Kevin Siembieda, and played in Siembieda's role-playing group in Detroit; in 1981, his mother Frances (Schepeler) Loebs loaned Siembieda the money to start publishing role-playing books for his company Palladium Games.
+Loebs was a friend of Kevin Siembieda, and played in Siembieda's role-playing group in Detroit; in 1981, his mother Frances (Schepeler) Loebs loaned Siembieda the money to start publishing role-playing books for his company Palladium Books.

 His first comics work was for Power Comics Company and on Noble Comics' Justice Machine with Mike Gustovich.
 His first ongoing series was Journey: The Adventures of Wolverine MacAlistaire, about 19th-century Michigan frontier life, which he both wrote and illustrated.
 It was published from 1983 to 1986 by Aardvark-Vanaheim and Fantagraphics, followed by a limited series Journey: Wardrums.
 He wrote the 31-issue Jonny Quest series published by Comico from 1986 to 1988 and collaborated with artist Adam Kubert on the Jezebel Jade limited series, a spin-off from the Jonny Quest series.

 In 1988, he began writing The Flash with issue #15 and continued through #61.
 He and artist Greg LaRocque introduced Linda Park as a supporting character in the series in The Flash vol. 2 #28 (July 1989).
 He also reintroduced the Pied Piper as a reformed villain and established the character as gay, in issue #53 (Aug.
 1991).

-Meanwhile he wrote Dr. Fate #25-41 and the Jaguar series for DC's Impact Comics imprint.
+Meanwhile, he wrote Dr. Fate #25-41 and the Jaguar series for DC's Impact Comics imprint.
 He wrote Epicurus the Sage which was illustrated by Sam Kieth, and scripted The Maxx which was illustrated and co-written by Kieth.
 In 1990, Messner-Loebs became the writer of the Batman newspaper comic strip and wrote the strip until its cancellation the following year.

 In 1992 Loebs took over writing the Wonder Woman series, with pencils by Mike Deodato.
 During his run from #63 to #100, he created the character Artemis of Bana-Mighdall, for whom he wrote the mini-series Artemis: Requiem.
-Meanwhile he wrote Hawkman #9-27, penciled primarily by Steve Lieber.
+Meanwhile, he wrote Hawkman #9-27, penciled primarily by Steve Lieber.
 In 1996 he had a brief run writing Marvel Comics' Thor.
 From 1997 to 1999 he wrote Impulse #29-49, penciled by Craig Rousseau.
 In 1999 he wrote the "V2K" mini-series Brave Old World for Vertigo, penciled by Guy Davis.